NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 A fundamental bottleneck, as it's part of the algorithm, is the need for all parallel computation to stop and the serial execution of the coarse propagation to complete.
 While the serial execution is itself a bottleneck in terms of performance, the coarse propagation requires the fine-propagation data on the device, and thus it must first be transferred to the host; similarly, the new data must be transferred to the device after it's been created.
 These transfers happen over PCI-E, which is really slow compared to the speeds of on-device memory transfers.
 In fact, the bandwidth of global memory on a device can be at least an order of magnitude greater than the PCI-E bandwidth @cook2012cuda.

 // dynamic parallelism
-These slow transfers could be completely circumvented by moving the coarse propagation to a single thread on the device, then using dynamic parallelism to launch the Parareal kernel also on the device @Adinets2014.
+These slow transfers could be completely circumvented by moving the coarse propagation to a single thread on the device, then using dynamic parallelism (where GPU kernels can be launched from within a GPU kernel so no CPU communication is required) to launch the Parareal kernel also on the device @Adinets2014.
 While a single device-thread is likely to take more time than a single host-thread when performing the same task, the increase in time from this trade is likely to be less than the decrease in time from not needing to transfer data.
 Thus the net time difference from this change would be beneficial.
 Though, this makes sense only when computing everything locally as any distribution to other nodes would requires the use of the host system or NVIDIA's remote direct memory access (GPUDirect RDMA).

-#pagebreak() // - Pinned/Page-locked memory
+// - Pinned/Page-locked memory
 If the number of transfers is unchanged, the implementation could make use of pinned/page-locked memory.
 Pinned memory being memory on the host which the device can access directly without first requesting the host CPU to retrieve it and send it.
 Additionally, pinned memory is guaranteed to never /*needs citation*/ be swapped out to disk and thus the device does not need to wait for it to first be transferred to pinned memory @cook2012cuda.
 Using this technique could greatly improve performance; the implementation provided in this work does not use it but could be included via library calls @besard2018juliagpu @besard2019prototyping.

 // transfer speed depends on size of the transfer